by Collyn Rivers

 Fixed Voltage Alternators & Temperature Compensating Alternators.
 These produce above 12.7 volts whilst driving.
 Most dc-dc alternator chargers and voltage sensing relays should work.
 Contact their makers if in doubt.

-Note: Vehicles with variable voltage alternators monitor load and charge via a chassis to starter battery cable.
-All negative returns from RV appliances MUST be to the chassis side of this cable.
-The cable must not be altered in any way.
+Note: Many vehicles with variable voltage alternators monitor load and charge via a cable between the vehicle’s chassis or, for chassis-less vehicles, from the metal bodywork and one terminal of its battery.
+This cable must not be altered in any way.

 If you find this article of value please Link it to any forum that may seem relevant.